Irrigation-EU/irrigation-processor/README.md

 `dask_client`

-Each step can also optionally recieve the `dask_client` if they wish to run their step using the local dask cluster to fasten the computations a bit.
+Each step can also optionally be run using dask if it has some computations with chunked dataset.
+The function can receive the `dask_client` if they wish to run their step using the local dask cluster to fasten the computations a bit.

 To get this `dask_client`, add it as the last argument to your step